TutoringAppUMD/TA/README.md

       - (Create/POST) Create a new comment on a post
    - Create Post Screen
       - (Create/POST) Create a new post object
-      - (Create/POST) Creat a new caption under an image
+      - (Create/POST) Create a new caption under an image
    - Profile Screen
       - (Read/GET) Query logged in user object
       - (Update/PUT) Update subjects/ skills as modified
    - Message Screen
+      - (Read/GET) Load existing messages
-      - (Creat/POST/Read/GET) Load eisting messages, create new messages whenever the user wants to connect someone
+      - (Creat/POST) Create new messages whenever the user wants to connect to someone